signadot/plugins/amazon-sqs/README.md

-# Terraform Amazon S3 Plugin
+# Terraform Amazon SQS Plugin

 This is a resource plugin that provisions temporary queues in Amazon SQS for use within a Signadot Sandbox.